 An easy solution and effective way to divorce-proof your marriage is to invest in a research-based self -study program.

 You probably wouldn’t get in the car and drive to an unknown destination without your trusty navigation system.
 The same goes for marriage.
-A roadmap helps you navigate through the rough areas that inevitably come with marriage such as issues of communication, money, anger and intimacy.
+We could all benefit from a roadmap that helps us navigate through the rough areas that inevitably come with marriage such as issues of communication, money, anger and intimacy.

-You aren’t interested in investing in weeks of intense therapy but deep down you know you have to do something.
+You may not be interested in investing in weeks of intense therapy but deep down you know you have to do something.
 A self-study relationship program has benefits that could help couples strengthen relationships and prevent common issues from escalating.

 Here are 5 ways a self-study program can benefit you and improve your relationship: